Bohemian Waxwing

 Range

-The bohemian waxwing’s breeding range runs from Alaska east through Yukon, Northwest Territory, British Columbia, Alberta, Saskatchewan, and Manitoba, Canada.
+The bohemian waxwing’s breeding range runs from Alaska east through Yukon, the Northwest Territories, British Columbia, Alberta, Saskatchewan, and Manitoba, Canada.
 In the winter, it can be found in areas between the U.S. and Canadian border and as far south as Nevada, Utah, and Nebraska in the West.

 It is also found in Eurasia.